tpascarella/sr50/docs/credit/credit-cards.md

 # Credit Cards

+>Use these like you use cash and you'll be fine.

 ## Your First Credit Cards

 In order to build your credit history, you will first need to register for a few secured cards.
 You will need to spend around $250 in security deposits for these cards (it's riskier lending to people who have zero history), but those deposits will be returned to you in a couple of months of responsible spending.